-All items listed to be shown at Pre-start Craft and Equipment Check, prior to crew Registration ltem Notes Check Craft and adequate Buoyancy for Canoes see 4.27 Buoyancy aid One per paddler Spray decks/waterproof deck covering For ALL Kayaks: One per paddler for Canoes see 4.29 Bailer - Canoes only See 4.30 A loud whistle On a lanyard that allows access at all times.
-One per paddler A mobile phone - to be carried on the person One per paddler Long sleeve thermal top and/or long sleeve wind stopper top One per paddler Head covering capable of covering ears One per paddler Hat or buff Drinking fluid 300ml per paddler White light sticks One per paddler Lights for Craft Applies to ALL crews. see 4.31 Extra white light for Tideway (can be a head torch) Applies to ALL crews. see 4.31 Lifesystems Thermal Bag One per paddler Energy Gel One per paddler Dayglo Yellow Headwear Applies to ALL crews. see 4.23 Does not need to be carried but must be worn by Senior Doubles past Teddington lock and by Stages on Day 4 SUP ONLY Quick Release Waist Belt/Leash This is NOT mandatory, but if the paddler is using a leash, it must be attached to a quick release waist belt.
-GPS tracker One per crew Included as a reminder to get the tracker fitted immediately BEFORE starting.
-Attached by Tracker Team
+14. COMPULSORY KIT - AID MEMOIRE-all items listed to be shown at Pre-start Boat and Equipment Check

+Item Notes Check Boat and adequate Buoyancy NEW in 2024 for Canoes see 4.26 Buoyancy aid One per paddler Spray decks/waterproof deck covering For Kayaks: One per paddler NEW in 2024 for Canoes see 4.28 Bailer - Canoes only See 4.29 A loud whistle On a lanyard that allows access at all times.
+One per paddler A mobile phone One per crew Long sleeve thermal top and/or long sleeve wind stopper top One per paddler Head covering capable of covering ears One per paddler Hat or buff Drinking fluid 300ml per paddler White light sticks One per paddler Lights for Boat Applies to ALL Boats see 4.30 Extra white light for Tideway Applies to All Boats see 4.30 New in 2024: Lifesystems Thermal Bag One per paddler Energy Gel One per paddler New in 2024: Dayglo Yellow Headwear One per paddler see 4.22 GPS tracker One per crew, attached at Devizes before START Attached by Tracker Team